solomonnahom87-ops/2026-hackaton/README.md

-# 2026-hackaton
+# 24hour hackaton
-2026 hackaton announcement for anyone interested to join in through my webiste
+24 hackaton announcement for anyone interested to join in through my webiste my websites include the necessary information and details of the hackaton and can be joined through registering in my websites,nothing excessive...